mikemaccana/outdated-browser-rework/README.md

  - __browserSupport__:Object - A matrix of browsers and their major versions - see above for demo.
 Anything less will be unsupported. `false` means all versions are unsupported.
  - __requiredCssProperty__:String - A CSS property that must be supported.
- - __messages__:Object - Customize upgrade messages for your purposes
+ - __messages__:Object - Customize upgrade messages for your purposes.
+See `languages.json` for more details.
  - __requireChromeOnAndroid__:Boolean - Ask Android users to install Chrome.
+ - __isUnknownBrowserOK__: Boolean.
+Whether unknown browsers are considered to be out of date or not.
+The default is `false`, ie. unknown browsers are considered to be out of date.
+Consider setting `true` and using `requiredCssProperty` to catch missing features.

 ## SCSS